user-e/E-Script/README.md

 #or:# chmod +rx exec_script.mac.command
 ```

-3. Open a text editor, write a program using JoshScript codes above, then click "Save As".
+3. Open a text editor, write a program using the codes
+(above) of E-Script / JoshScript then click "Save As".

 4. Change the file type to "All Files", if the dialog window has that option, name your
 program anything you like that ends in _.jsh_ (for example "program1.jsh") and save it.